pratikkayal/llm-vid-pop-update/README.md

 # llm-vid-pop

-A comprehensive tool for downloading and managing YouTube video data for machine learning applications, particularly focused on video popularity prediction.
+This tool facilitates downloading and managing YouTube video data for the research paper "[Large Language Models Are Natural Video Popularity Predictors](https://openreview.net/pdf?id=vUgDEZ0rYN)".

 ## Overview
 This repository provides tools to download YouTube videos, thumbnails, and captions at scale.
 It's designed to support research on video popularity prediction by efficiently collecting and organizing a large corpus of video data.